bamadesigner/sveltekit-static/README.md

 3. Open the repo directory on your local computer inside the command line.
 4. Run `yarn install` on the command line to download the dependencies.
    - Learn [how to install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).

+## Developing your app/website

+To get started developing your app:

-5. Run `yarn dev` on the command line to start working on your site!
+1. Run `yarn dev` on the command line to start working on your site!
    - Run `yarn run dev -- --open` instead to open the website in a new browser tab

+### Using TailwindCSS

+When you run `yarn dev`, two things are happening: Svelte is doing its thing and TailwindCSS is doing its thing.

+Per the beauty of Svelte, you will want to keep your CSS isolated inside your Svelte files as much as possible.

+You can still use Tailwind techniques inside your Svelte files.
+Check out [\_\_layout.svelte](./src/routes/__layout.svelte#L12) for an example.

+For "global" CSS, open the `/src/lib/css/styles.pcss" to manage your global CSS via "the Tailwind way".

+If you are unfamiliar with Tailwind, [visit the Tailwind documentation](https://tailwindcss.com/docs/) for more information.

+When you are in development mode, your app's webpages will automatically update in the browser per the SvelteKit HMR.
+And when you build your website files, your CSS will be purged of unused CSS and minifed for production.

 ## Building your static website